 - 1. Intentionally or recklessly causing physical harm and/or causing reasonable apprehension of such harm - 2.
 Intentionally and substantially interfering with the freedom of expression of others - 3.
 Intentionally or recklessly destroying or damaging the property of others and/or the University - 4.
-Trespassing or unauthorized entry to any university premises, facility, property or at a University-sponsored event or activity - 5.
-Engaging in disorderly or disruptive conduct, which interferes with the activities of others - F. Hazing Conduct (other than competitive athletic events) in connection with membership in any campus organization or group which places another person in danger of physical, sexual or mental harm, bodily injury or deprivation.
-The supposed consent of the endangered person is not a defense.
-Campus organizations and their members are prohibited from engaging in or encouraging others to engage in hazing. - G. Disruptive Behavior Disruptive behavior on campus or in classrooms is not permitted.
+Trespassing or unauthorized entry to any University premises, facility, property or at a University-sponsored event or activity - 5.
+Engaging in disorderly or disruptive conduct, which interferes with the activities of others - F. Disruptive Behavior Disruptive behavior on campus or in classrooms is not permitted.
 The primary responsibility for managing the teaching and learning environment rests with faculty or any other person acting in a supervisory capacity over the instructional forum.
 Faculty/staff have the right to ask a disruptive student to leave class or an office.
+All incidents are to be reported to Public Safety and to the Dean of Students in order to keep a record of such behavior and to inform students about their rights and responsibilities via New Jersey City University's Student Code of Conduct.
 All incidents are to be reported to Public Safety and to the Dean of Students in order to keep a record of such behavior and to inform students about their rights and responsibilities via New Jersey City University's Student Code of Conduct. - 1.
 This may include but is not limited to the use of cellular phones, bringing unregistered persons to class, smoking, persistently speaking without being called upon, refusing to be seated, disrupting the class by leaving and entering without authorization, etc. - 2.
-Depending upon the severity and frequency of the conduct, the University will impose sanctions as indicated in this code. - H. Vandalism/Destruction of University property - 1.
-Misuse of materials, including, but not limited to, student identification cards, keys, computers or computer-related items, laboratory equipment, athletic equipment, or other materials issued by the university - 2.
-Destruction, damage, defacing, or littering of any university building, property, or private property on the campus at university-sponsored events - 3.
-Misuse and/or tampering with any electrical system, wiring, telephone service, or other safety/security devices - I. Actual, attempted, or knowledge of the theft of property or services, including, but not limited to: - 1.
-Unauthorized possession, duplication, or misuse of or damage to University property or other personal or public property, records, electronic files, telecommunications systems, forms of identification, and keys - 2.
-Embezzlement of university funds - 3.
-Unauthorized reading, duplicating, removing, photographing, forging, counterfeiting, altering of any document, permit, or record
+Depending upon the severity and frequency of the conduct, the University will impose sanctions as indicated in this code. - 3.
+The procedures for addressing disruptive behavior can be found in more detail on pages 4 and 5 of the Emergency Protocol.